Homeless youth, sometimes referred to as “unaccompanied” youth, are individuals under the age of 18 who lack parental, foster, or institutional care.

 - According to the US Department of HHS, 61.8% of homeless youth reported depression, 71.7% reported experiencing major trauma such as physical or sexual abuse, 79.5% experienced symptoms of post-traumatic stress disorder for more than a month.

-- According to the US Interagency Council on Homelessness, 25% of former foster youth became homeless 2.5-4 years after exiting care.
+- According to the US Interagency Council on Homelessness, in 2014, 11-37% of former foster youth reported having experienced homeless and 1/4 to 1/2 experienced housing instability of some sort after aging out of the foster care system.

 - Homeless youth are evenly male-female, although females are more likely to seek help through shelters and hotlines.